ThirdAILabs/PocketLLM/README.md

       <pre>
       <code>a.datas += Tree('<text style="color: red;">/path/to/langchain</text>', prefix='langchain')</code>
       </pre>
-      Replace `/path/to/langchain` with your Langchain package location.
+      Replace `/path/to/langchain` with your `langchain` location.
 You can find it by running:
       <pre>
       <code>pip show langchain</code>
       </pre>